Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 • Yankovsky

-Regarding verbs in Polish, the following rule applies: no ending after letters such as [T].
-In addition to it, there is another universal rule: in almost all cases, the ending [-s] is read as [-uv].
-For example, "Krakow" would be pronounced as "Krakow".
+The following rule applies to verbs in Polish: no ending after letters such as [T].
+Besides this, there is one more universal rule: in almost all cases the ending [-s] is read as [-uv].
+For example, "Krakow" would be pronounced "Krakow".

-The Polish language has much in common with Russian.
-The rules of phonetics and grammar are quite similar.
-Russian-Polish transcription is easily perceived.
-In addition, Russian-Polish phrasebooks are sold in many stores.
+The Polish language has a lot in common with Russian.
+Both the rules of phonetics and grammar are quite similar.
+Russian-Polish transcription is easily understood.
+In addition, Russian-Polish phrase books are sold in many stores.
 Russian-Polish phrasebooks or tutorials will make your trip to Poland much easier.

 Lesson 1 - Alphabet

-The Polish alphabet is based on the Latin writing system with the addition of diacritics such as kreska, graphically similar to an acute accent (ć, ń, ó, ś, ź) , dot kropka (ż), "tail" - ogonek (ą, ę) and trait (ł) .
-It should be noted that the Polish and Czech alphabets are the two main forms of the writing system based on the Latin alphabet and developed for the Slavic languages.
-Slovak, Slovene and Croatian use a script based on the Czech alphabet.
-The writing of the Kashubian language is based on the Polish writing system, and the Serbian writing system combines the latter two.
+The Polish alphabet is based on the Latin writing system with the addition of diacritics such as kreska, graphically similar to an acute accent (ć, ń, ó, ś, ź) , dot kropka (ż), "tail" - ogonek (ą, ę) and the devil (ł) .
+It should be noted that the Polish and Czech alphabets are the two main forms of writing systems based on the Latin alphabet and developed for Slavic languages.
+Slovak, Slovenian and Croatian languages use a writing system based on the Czech alphabet.
+The writing of the Kashubian language is based on the Polish writing system, and the writing of Serbian combines the latter two.

-The Polish alphabet is represented by 32 letters: 9 vowels and 23 consonants.
+The Polish alphabet consists of 32 letters: 9 vowels and 23 consonants.

-There are no letters in the Polish alphabet q(ku), v(faw) and x(x), which are sometimes still found in company names, trademarks, as well as in some words of foreign origin.
-These letters are used in writing infrequently.
+There are no letters in the Polish alphabet q(ku), v(faw) and x(x), which sometimes still appear in the names of companies, trademarks, as well as in some words of foreign origin.
+These letters are rarely used in writing.
 They are not necessary due to the peculiarities of Polish pronunciation.
-In borrowings, they are most often replaced by letters and letter combinations. kw, w, ks/gz respectively (for example: kwarc- quartz, weranda- veranda, extra- extra).
-Letters y And w are pronounced differently in different positions.
+In borrowings they are most often replaced by letters and letter combinations kw, w, ks/gz accordingly (for example: kwarc- quartz, veranda- veranda, extra- extra).
+Letters y And w They are pronounced differently in different positions.

-Polish writing also includes seven digraphs: ch, cz, dz, dź, dż, rz, sz.
+The written language of the Polish language also includes seven digraphs: ch, cz, dz, dź, dż, rz, sz.

-Although the spelling of the Polish language is mostly based on the phonetic-morphological principle, some sounds in writing can have more than one form:
+Despite the fact that the orthography of the Polish language is mostly based on the phonetic-morphological principle, some sounds in writing can have more than one form:

 • [x]- either h, or ch;

-• [and]- either ż , or rz(Although rz denotes a group );
+• [and]- either ż , or rz(Although stands for group );

 • [y]- either u, or ó ;

-Sometimes a combination of consonants rz are used to transfer rz» along with sound [and].
+Sometimes a combination of consonants rz are used to convey " rz"along with sound [and].

 The pronunciation of double consonants in Polish differs from the pronunciation of single consonants.
-It should be noted that sound lengthening should not occur, as in Finnish and Italian, however, this is acceptable in informal communication.
+It should be noted that lengthening of the sound should not occur, as in Finnish and Italian, but this is acceptable in informal communication.
 According to the rules, the speaker must articulate and pronounce each of the two sounds separately, that is, instead of lengthening, the consonant is repeated.
 For example, the word panna(young girl) should not be read in the same way as pana (master, master - genitive case), but should be pronounced like this: pan-na.
-This applies not only to native Polish words (such as panna or oddech), but also borrowings (lasso, attyka).
-In Polish, double consonants can appear at the beginning of a word, for example: czcznie(worship), dżdżownica(earthworm), ssak(mammal), wwoz(import, import), zstapic(go down) and zza(because of, thanks to), but never appear at the end of words of Slavic origin.
+This applies not only to native Polish words (such as panna or oddech), but also borrowing (lasso, attyka).
+In Polish, double consonants can appear at the beginning of a word, for example: czczenie(worship), dżdżownica(earthworm), ssak(mammal), wwóz(import, import), zstąpić(go down) and zza(because of, thanks), but never appear at the end of words of Slavic origin.

-The Polish alphabet is based on the Latin writing system with the addition of diacritics such as kreska, graphically similar to an acute accent (ć, ń, ó, ś, ź) , dot kropka (ż), "tail" - ogonek (ą, ę) and trait (ł) .
-It should be noted that the Polish and Czech alphabets are the two main forms of the writing system based on the Latin alphabet and developed for the Slavic languages.
-Slovak, Slovene and Croatian use a script based on the Czech alphabet.
-The writing of the Kashubian language is based on the Polish writing system, and the Serbian writing system combines the latter two.
+The Polish alphabet is based on the Latin writing system with the addition of diacritics such as kreska, graphically similar to an acute accent (ć, ń, ó, ś, ź) , dot kropka (ż), "tail" - ogonek (ą, ę) and the devil (ł) .
+It should be noted that the Polish and Czech alphabets are the two main forms of writing systems based on the Latin alphabet and developed for the Slavic languages.
+Slovak, Slovenian and Croatian languages use a writing system based on the Czech alphabet.
+The writing of the Kashubian language is based on the Polish writing system, and the writing of Serbian combines the latter two.

-The Polish alphabet is represented by 32 letters: 9 vowels and 23 consonants.
+The Polish alphabet consists of 32 letters: 9 vowels and 23 consonants.

-There are no letters in the Polish alphabet q(ku), v(faw) and x(x), which sometimes still occur in the names of companies, trademarks, as well as in some words of foreign origin.
-These letters are used in writing infrequently.
+There are no letters in the Polish alphabet q(ku), v(faw) and x(x), which sometimes still appear in the names of companies, trademarks, as well as in some words of foreign origin.
+These letters are rarely used in writing.
 They are not necessary due to the peculiarities of Polish pronunciation.
-In borrowings, they are most often replaced by letters and letter combinations. kw, w, ks/gz respectively (for example: kwarc- quartz, weranda- veranda extra- extra).
-Letters y And w are pronounced differently in different positions.
+In borrowings they are most often replaced by letters and letter combinations kw, w, ks/gz accordingly (for example: kwarc- quartz, veranda- veranda, extra- extra).
+Letters y And w They are pronounced differently in different positions.

-Polish writing also includes seven digraphs: ch, cz, dz, dź, dż, rz, sz.
+The written language of the Polish language also includes seven digraphs: ch, cz, dz, dź, dż, rz, sz.

-Although the spelling of the Polish language is mostly based on the phonetic-morphological principle, some sounds in writing can have more than one form:
+Despite the fact that the orthography of the Polish language is mostly based on the phonetic-morphological principle, some sounds in writing can have more than one form:

 • [x]- either h, or ch;

-• [and]- either ż , or rz(Although rz denotes a group );
+• [and]- either ż , or rz(Although stands for group );

 • [y]- either u, or ó ;

-Sometimes a combination of consonants rz are used to transfer rz» along with sound [and].
+Sometimes a combination of consonants rz are used to convey " rz"along with sound [and].

 The pronunciation of double consonants in Polish differs from the pronunciation of single consonants.
 It should be noted that lengthening of the sound should not occur, as in Finnish and Italian, but this is acceptable in informal communication.
 According to the rules, the speaker must articulate and pronounce each of the two sounds separately, that is, instead of lengthening, the consonant is repeated.
-For example, the word panna(young girl) should not be read in the same way as pana (master, master - genitive case), but should be pronounced like this: pan-na.
-This applies not only to native Polish words (such as panna or oddech), but also borrowings (lasso, attyka).
-In Polish, double consonants can appear at the beginning of a word, for example: czcznie(worship), dżdżownica(earthworm), ssak(mammal), wwoz(import, import), zstapic(go down) and zza(because of, thanks to), but never appear at the end of words of Slavic origin.
+For example, the word panna(young girl) should not be read the same way as pana (master, master - genitive case), but should be pronounced like this: pan-na.
+This applies not only to native Polish words (such as panna or oddech), but also borrowing (lasso, attyka).
+In Polish, double consonants can appear at the beginning of a word, for example: czczenie(worship), dżdżownica(earthworm), ssak(mammal), wwóz(import, import), zstąpić(go down) and zza(because of, thanks), but never appear at the end of words of Slavic origin.

-The Polish alphabet consists of 32 letters, of which 9 are vowels and 23 are consonants, as well as 7 diagraphs: ch, cz, dz, dź, dż, rz, sz.
+The Polish alphabet has 32 letters, of which 9 are vowels and 23 are consonants, as well as 7 diagraphs: ch, cz, dz, dź, dż, rz, sz.

-When we learn the letters of the polish alphabet, an important point is to focus on the absence of letters in its composition q(ku), v(faw) and x(x), while in the colloquial language and various names they occur periodically.
+When we learning letters of the Polish alphabet, an important point is to draw attention to the absence of letters in its composition q(ku), v(faw) and x(x), while in colloquial language and various names they are periodically encountered.
 If we write lowercase or uppercase letters in words borrowed from other languages, then we convey them in combinations, for example kw, ks, w, gs.
-A number of sounds when writing have several specific forms: [x] spelled like h or ch [and] How ż or rz, [y] How u or ó.
-There are vowels in Polish that are pronounced nasally: Ę, ę pronounced [en], Ą, ą pronounced [He].
+A number of sounds when written have several specific forms: [x] written as h or ch, [and] How ż or rz, [y] How u or ó.
+The Polish language has vowels that are pronounced nasally: Ę, ę pronounced [en], Ą, ą pronounced [He].
 Regarding stress, in all words it is set on the penultimate syllable.

-It is convenient to learn the Polish alphabet online , using our website, as well as audio and video materials, because The important thing is to learn the correct pronunciation.
+Conveniently learn the Polish alphabet online , using our website, as well as audio and video materials, because The important point is to learn the correct pronunciation.
 Learning Polish will be an interesting process because it has the same roots as Russian.
-The Polish language program is well acquired by children of preschool and primary school age.
-Specially developed methods for studying alphabet for kids online at home and taking the first steps in reading.
-A great example is our site (website) which presents colorfully designed letters for children, aimed at increasing interest in learning the Polish alphabet.
+The Polish language program is well absorbed by children of preschool and primary school age.
+Study methods have been specially developed alphabet for children online at home and taking the first steps in reading.
+An excellent example is our website(s), which presents colorfully designed letters for children, aimed at increasing interest in learning the Polish alphabet.

-Learn Polish alphabet online.
+Learn the Polish alphabet online.
 Polish alphabet for children.
-Learn the letters of the Polish language.
+Learning the letters of the Polish language.

 • A a [a]